 Surrounded by three-year-olds swish-swooshing around me with the ease and elegance of seasoned skiers, I was desperately struggling not to fall while my ski instructor was yelling “bend your knees”.

-By the end of my one-hour ski lesson the initial feeling of fear and frustration was gradually replaced with excitement.
-I have spent the rest of the afternoon practicing my snowplough turns, admittedly spending more time in the snow than on it.
+By the end of my one-hour ski lesson, the initial feeling of fear and frustration was gradually replaced with excitement.
+I have spent the rest of the afternoon practising my snowplough turns, admittedly spending more time in the snow than on it.